Salamiyah: Byzantine period

 During the Byzantine period, the city was a flourishing town called Salaminias or Salamias.
 It was well-integrated with the road networks connecting the villages between Emesa (Homs), Chalcis (Qinnasrin) and Resafa.
-Several Byzantine-era ruins attest to its regional importance, though the historian Elizabeth Kay Fowden asserts "little evidence remains to help reknit the town's history".
+Several Byzantine-era ruins attest to its regional importance, as the city flourished during the Christian era; though, the historian Elizabeth Kay Fowden asserts "little evidence remains to help reknit the town's history".
 Its bishop Julian attended the consecration of Patriarch Severus of Antioch in 512, indicating the town was a bishopric by that time.
 One of the few dated inscriptions commemorates the construction of a church dedicated to Theotokos in 604.
 An undated inscription credits the locals' patronage of the town's fortifications and honors St. Sergius, a popular saint amongst the Christian inhabitants of the Syrian steppe.